Explore First, Exploit Next: The True Shape of Regret in Bandit Problems: Introduction.

 see~\citemor{AuCBFrSc02}, \citemor{CBLu06}, and for two-armed bandits, \citemor{KuLu00}.
-We re-derive the above bound in Section~\ref{sec:rederiv-distrfree}.
+We re-derive the above bound in Section~\ref{sec:rederiv-distrfree} of the appendix.
 This re-derivation follows the very same proof scheme as in the original proof; the only difference is that some steps (e.g., the use of chain-rule equality for Kullback-Leibler divergences) are implemented separately as parts of the proof of our general inequality~\eqref{eq:funda}.
 In particular, the well-chosen difficult bandit problems used to prove this bound are composed of Bernoulli distributions with parameters $1/2$ and $1/2+\varepsilon$, where $\varepsilon$ is carefully tuned according to the values of $T$ and $K$.
+This bound therefore rather falls under the umbrella (well-chosen).

 \paragraph{Lower bounds for sub-Gaussian bandit problems in the case when $\mu^\star$ or the gaps~$\Delta$ are known.} This framework and the exploitation of this knowledge was first studied by~\citemor{BPR}.
 They consider a bandit model $\mathcal{D}$ containing only sub-Gaussian distributions with parameter $\sigma^2 \leq 1$; that is, distributions $\nu_a$, with expectations $\mu_a \in \R$, such that